Dept. Code: EPS

 This course is designed to establish a robust groundwork in fundamental statistical principles and methodologies essential for gathering, summarizing, analyzing, and interpreting data.
 Key topics covered encompass probability, distribution, hypothesis testing, descriptive statistics involving measures of central tendency and variability, as well as inferential statistics such as t-test, ANOVA, chi-square, correlation, and regression.
 Upon successfully completing the course, students will be equipped to develop a solid conceptual understanding of statistical techniques applied in social and behavioral science research and practice.
 They will gain proficiency in effectively describing, analyzing, and interpreting data using relevant statistical methods.

-Prerequisite: MTH 101.
+Prerequisite: MTH 101 or higher.

 Components: LEC.